Mountains, deep gorges, clear lakes, and spectacular viewpoints – this is Tara National Park in Serbia.

-Zaovine Lake is massive and we drove around it for a while as we tried to figure out how to get close to it.
+Zaovine Lake is massive, it covers 15 square kilometers of area.
+We drove around it for a while as we tried to figure out how to get close to it.
 It took us a while, but we eventually figured out a way to walk to the edge of this lake.

-Swimming in Zaovine lake was the best thing that we did in Tara National Park.
+Swimming in Zaovine Lake was the best thing that we did in Tara National Park.
 It was a hot summer day and the water helped us cool down.
 We also saw one boat here and some people fishing.

-Banjska Stena Viewpoint
+2) Banjska Stena Viewpoint

-At 1065 meters above the sea level, Banjska Stena is a panoramic viewpoint from where you can see the canyon of Drina River, Perucac Lake, and steep cliffs.
+At 1065 meters above sea level, Banjska Stena is a panoramic viewpoint from where you can see the canyon of the Drina River, Perucac Lake, and steep cliffs.
 You can also see the beginning of the nearby Bosnia.

 In order to reach Banjsta Stena, you have to first arrive at Mitrovac.
-From here, you can drive straight for 2 KMs and you will see signboards for Banjska Stena.
+From here, you can drive straight for 2 km and you will see signboards for Banjska Stena.
 Thankfully here the signboards were in English.

 When you reach the top, you will see an area to sit with a few wooden benches.
 We had heard that this spot is usually crowded but San and I were alone when we went.

 We could see the bend of the river Drina in the middle of the mountains and the steep canyon.
 It looked even better as the color changed when the sun began to set.

-There are many other viewpoints in Tara National Park and the tourist board mentions 4 other panoramic viewpoints – Crnjeskovo, Osluša, Vidikovac Sjenič and Bilješka Stena.
+There are many other viewpoints in Tara National Park and the tourist board mentions 4 other panoramic viewpoints – Crnjeskovo, Osluša, Vidikovac Sjenič, and Bilješka Stena.
 We didn’t go to the other 4 but if you go, please show us your photos!

-Carpet Meadow is not just a place to see, but an experience that’s unique to Tara National park.
+Carpet Meadow is not just a place to see, but an experience that’s unique to Tara National Park.
 It is a part of the park’s natural reserve Red Creek and is not far from Banjska Stena.

 This meadow is airy and it gives a feeling of walking on a soft carpet because the feet slightly sink in.
 It literally just breathes under the feet as you walk on it.
-It happens so because of water preserved under the first layer of soil and many peat layers.
+It happens because of water preserved under the first layer of soil and many peat layers.

 Do not disturb the Carpet Meadow by digging the ground or poking a stick inside.
 It took years to reach its current state.
 It is easy to reach Carpet Meadow from Mitrovac.
 It is at the entry of Nature Reserve Red Creek and is an educational trail.

-There is a dam that’s created on Drina River where it bends and the result is Perućac lake.
+There is a dam that’s created on the Drina River where it bends and the result is Perućac lake.
 You can see this river from the famous Banjska Stena viewpoint.
-However, in this point, I’m talking about another viewpoint where you can see the Perućac lake on one side and Drina curving like a snake on the other.
+However, at this point, I’m talking about another viewpoint where you can see the Perućac lake on one side and Drina curving like a snake on the other.

-Rača monastery and Hiking Trail
+5) Rača Monastery Hiking Trail

 Rača monastery is 7KMs away from Bajina Bašta town in Tara National Park.
 This medieval monastery was built in 1282.
 There is a 2KMs long hiking trail that starts from here, it is called Raca hiking trail.

-Lonely House on River Drina
+6) Lonely House on River Drina

 This house was once a spot where a few boys took a rest from their swim.
 They enjoyed the spot so much that they built a house here the year after.

-River Vrelo – the Shortest River
+7) River Vrelo – the Shortest River

 The Vrelo is called “the shortest river”, I’m not sure if it is the shortest in Serbia or the world.
 It certainly did not look like a river to us, but more like a stream.
-Rover Vrelo’s length is only 365 meters because of which, it is also called Godina (the Year).
+Rover Vrelo’s length is only 365 meters because of this, it is also called Godina (the Year).

-There is a lovely waterfall at the end of this river that goes into the Drina river.
+There is a lovely waterfall at the end of this river that goes into the Drina River.
 Sadly the natural beauty of this 26 feet high waterfall has been spoiled by a restaurant that’s on top.
 It is called Restoran Vrelo and it is literally on top of the waterfall.